jmtodaro/tor-blog-data/markdown/blog/2009-09-07-vidalia-024-released.md

 <!-- more -->

+Vidalia 0.2.4 is released.
+The OS X -alpha bundles are updated to fix a bug in the default "bootstrap" vidalia.conf file that pointed to a non-existent Polipo configuration file, causing Polipo to fail on startup.

+The Changelog for this release is:

 -   Split the message log into "Basic" and "Advanced" views.
 The
      "Advanced" view contains standard log messages from Tor, while the new
      experimental "Basic" view displays status events received from Tor.